kentywang/-jigg-lysp-puff-/README.md

 addresses on the virtual heap that aren't marked are then freed from memory in C.

+Tail-call optimization is handled by a while-loop implementation of the evaluation procedure, which I thought preferable over relying on the finicky nature of C compilers to tail-call optimize and also preferable over a lower-level modeling of the execution flow using registers and call stacks (Scheme--'s stack is only used for preserving intermediate values when GCing).

 ### Overview of features
 #### Quotations and proper parsing & printing
 ```